jonasschmedtmann/complete-javascript-course/README.md

 **A:** Have you extensively tried fixing the problem on your own?
 If you failed at fixing it, please **post a detailled description of the problem to the Q&A area of that video over at Udemy**, along with a [codepen](https://codepen.io/pen/) containing your code.
 You will get help as fast as possible!
 Please don't send me a personal message or email to fix coding problems.

+### Q3: Brackets show me errors, but my code works.
+Why is that?

+**A:** These are _not_ errors in your code, and you can simply ignore them (they just come from so-called linters that are not correctly set up).

-### Q3: You keep mentioning your resources page.
+### Q4: You keep mentioning your resources page.
 Where can I find it?

 **A:** It's on my website at <http://codingheroes.io/resources>.
 You can subscribe for updates 😉

-### Q4: What Brackets and VSCode themes are you using?
+### Q5: What Brackets and VSCode themes are you using?

 **A:** I use the theme "OS X Style | Flat & Dark" in Brackets and "Oceanic Next (dimmed bg)" in VSCode.
 [Here is the complete setup](editors-setup.md).

-### Q5: can I see a final version of the course projects?
+### Q6: Can I see a final version of the course projects?

 **A:** Sure, I have an online version of all three.
 Here they are: [Pig Game](https://piggame2.netlify.com/) (DOM manipulation), [Budgety](http://budgety2.netlify.com/) (advanced JavaScript) and [Forkify](https://forkify.netlify.com/) (modern JavaScript and AJAX).

-### Q6: The videos don't load, can you fix it?
+### Q7: Videos don't load, can you fix it?

 **A:** Unfortunately, there is nothing I can do about it.
 The course is hosted on Udemy's platform, and sometimes they have small technical issues like this one.
 Please just come back a bit later or [contact their support team](https://support.udemy.com/hc/en-us).

-Also, don't forget to select the HD option in the video player.
+## Q8: Videos are blurred / have low quality, can you fix it?

+**A:** Please open video settings and change the quality from 'Auto' to another value, for example 720p.
+If that doesn't help, please [contact the Udemy support team](https://support.udemy.com/hc/en-us).

-### Q7: Are the videos downloadable as well?
+### Q9: Are the videos downloadable?

 **A:** Yes, I made all videos downloadable on the Udemy platform so you can learn even without an internet connection.
 To download a video, use the settings icon in the right bottom corner of the video player.

-### Q8: I love your courses and want to get updates on new courses.
+### Q10: I love your courses and want to get updates on new courses.
 How?

 **A:** First, you can subscribe to my email list [at my website](http://codingheroes.io/newsletter).
 Plus, I make important announcements on twitter [@jonasschmedtman](https://twitter.com/jonasschmedtman), so you should definitely follow me there 🔥

-### Q9: Can I connect with your other students in some way?

-**A:** Yep, I thought about this!
-I started quite an active Discord chatroom for you to chat with other students, help each other out or just hang out with like-minded people.
-You can [join using this invite](https://discord.gg/0ocsLcmnIZqxMSYD).

-### Q10: How do I get my certificate of completion?
+### Q11: How do I get my certificate of completion?

 **A:** A certificate of completion is provided by Udemy after you complete 100% of the course.
-After completing the course, just click on the small trophy icon on the course overview page.
+After completing the course, just click on the "Your progress" indicator in the top right-hand corner of the course page.
 If you want to change your name on the certificate, please [contact the Udemy support team](https://support.udemy.com/hc/en-us).

+### Q12: Do you accept pull requests?

+**A:** No, for the simple reason that I want this repository to contain the _exact_ same code that is shown in the videos.
+However, please feel free to add an issue if you found one.